nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 **Device Hardware Notice - Report**

 From the executive summary table on the device hardware notice report page, click on the export data button.
-This will export all results, regardless of filtering applied.
+This will export all results, regardless of the filtering applied.

 ![](../images/lcm_hardware_notice_reports_export_button.png)